 }

-The code for the receiver is similar, although slightly more complex as usual.
-We also have the message structure defined, control codes, and the communication result enumeration.
+The receiver code is similar, though, as usual, slightly more complex.
+We also have the message structure defined, the control codes, and the enumeration for the communication result.

 The receiver uses the ProcessSerialData() function, which in turn calls the TryGetSerialData() function.
-This function waits for a message to arrive with a timeout of 100ms.
+This function waits for a message to arrive with a 100ms timeout.

 If it receives a message, it checks that it is delimited by the control characters, receives the structure containing the message, and checks the received checksum.
 Finally, it returns the result of the communication attempt.

 If the message is correct, the ProcessSerialData function executes the okAction().
-If the message is incorrect, it executes errorAction().
-If the timeout expires, no action is taken.
+If the message is erroneous, it executes errorAction().
+If the timeout expires, no action is executed.

 const char STX = '\x002';